The Gosnell Family

 The death notice for John in the Newport Advertiser and Market Drayton Chronicle on Saturday 17 August 1867 reads:

-"On the 5th inst., at Newport, Mr. John Gosnell, in the 73rd year of his age."
-The Death Index records his age as 79.
+On the 5th inst., at Newport, Mr. John Gosnell, in the 73rd year of his age.

 Will:

-This is the last Will and Testament of me John Gosnell of Newport in the County of Salop Butcher made this first day of February one thousand eight hundred and sixty five I devise and bequeath all the real and personal estate and effects I shall die entitled to unto Benjamin Rees of Newport aforesaid Relieving Officer his heirs executors administrators and assigns Upon trust thereout to pay my debts funeral and testamentary expences and to permit my Wife to have the use and enjoyment of my household goods and effects and to receive the income of my real and personal estate during her life she thereout keeping my real estate in repair and paying the interest on the Mortgage secured thereon And on her decease (or in her lifetime with her consent in writing to make sale of the said real and personal Estate either by Public sale or Private contract under such conditions of sale he or they may see fit with liberty to buy in the same and to resell again without incurring any resposibility for loss occasioned thereby and to do and execute all such assignments and assurances to vest the same in the purchaser or purchasers thereof And I hereby declare that the receipt of the said Benjamin Rees his executors administrators or assigns shall be an effectual discharge to any purchaser or purchasers or other person paying money under this my Will or the trusts thereof And I hereby declare that he or they shall stand possessed of the proceeds of the sale of my real and personal estate after defraying the expences attendent thereupon Upon trust to pay to my Granddaughter Mary Jane the daughter of my deceased son John a Legacy of ten pounds (a note in the margin at this point reads "8 fifths mentioned.
+This is the last Will and Testament of me John Gosnell of Newport in the County of Salop Butcher made this first day of February one thousand eight hundred and sixty five I devise and bequeath all the real and personal estate and effects I shall die entitled to unto Benjamin Rees of Newport aforesaid Relieving Officer his heirs executors administrators and assigns Upon trust thereout to pay my debts funeral and testamentary expences and to permit my Wife to have the use and enjoyment of my household goods and effects and to receive the income of my real and personal estate during her life she thereout keeping my real estate in repair and paying the interest on the Mortgage secured thereon And on her decease (or in her lifetime with her consent in writing to make sale of the said real and personal Estate either by Public sale or Private contract under such conditions of sale he or they may see fit with liberty to buy in the same and to resell again without incurring any responsibility for loss occasioned thereby and to do and execute all such assignments and assurances to vest the same in the purchaser or purchasers thereof And I hereby declare that the receipt of the said Benjamin Rees his executors administrators or assigns shall be an effectual discharge to any purchaser or purchasers or other person paying money under this my Will or the trusts thereof And I hereby declare that he or they shall stand possessed of the proceeds of the sale of my real and personal estate after defraying the expences attendent thereupon Upon trust to pay to my Granddaughter Mary Jane the daughter of my deceased son John a Legacy of ten pounds (a note in the margin at this point reads "8 fifths mentioned.
 Original so.)
-And as to two fifth parts of the residue thereof Upon trust to pay the same to my son William his executors administrators and assigns And as to two other fifth parts thereof Upon trust to pay the same to my daughter Jane her executors administrators and assigns And as to two other fifth parts thereof Upon trust to pay the same to my son Thomas his executors administrators and assigns And as to the remaining two fifths parts thereof Upon trust to divide the same equally between my daughter Mary Ann and son George their respective executors administrators and assigns I devise all Mortgage and trusts estates vested in me unto the said Benjamin Rees his heirs executors administrators and assigns subject to the trusts and equities affecting the same And I hereby expressly declare that the said Benjamin Rees his heirs executors adminstrators or assigns shall not incur any responsibility by reason of my Wife having the use of my Goods and Effects or the income of my real and personal estate for life or for any depreciation or diminuition in the value or quantity thereof And that he or they shall be chargeable only to the extent of his or their actual receipts and be exempt from responsibility for involuntary losses And that he and they shall retain all costs and expences incurred in the execution of the trusts of this my Will or in relation thereto And I appoint the said Benjamin Rees sole Executor of this my Will hereby revoking all former Wills I declare this only my last Will and Testament.
+And as to two fifth parts of the residue thereof Upon trust to pay the same to my son William his executors administrators and assigns And as to two other fifth parts thereof Upon trust to pay the same to my daughter Jane her executors administrators and assigns And as to two other fifth parts thereof Upon trust to pay the same to my son Thomas his executors administrators and assigns And as to the remaining two fifths parts thereof Upon trust to divide the same equally between my daughter Mary Ann and son George their respective executors administrators and assigns I devise all Mortgage and trusts estates vested in me unto the said Benjamin Rees his heirs executors administrators and assigns subject to the trusts and equities affecting the same And I hereby expressly declare that the said Benjamin Rees his heirs executors administrators or assigns shall not incur any responsibility by reason of my Wife having the use of my Goods and Effects or the income of my real and personal estate for life or for any depreciation or diminuition in the value or quantity thereof And that he or they shall be chargeable only to the extent of his or their actual receipts and be exempt from responsibility for involuntary losses And that he and they shall retain all costs and expences incurred in the execution of the trusts of this my Will or in relation thereto And I appoint the said Benjamin Rees sole Executor of this my Will hereby revoking all former Wills I declare this only my last Will and Testament.
 In Witness whereof I have to the foot or end of this my Will set my name the day and year first above written ______ J. Gosnell ____

 Signed by the said Testator as and for his last Will and Testament in the presence of us both present at the same time who in his presence at his request and in the presence of each other have hereunto subscribed our names as Witnesses ____Jno.
 Sarjeant ____ Robert Jones } Clerks to Mess.
 Hearne & Son Solicitors Newport Salop _________